vikejs/vike/README.md

 ```

 Make sure to then use `<a keep-scroll-position />` / `navigate(url, { keepScrollPosition: true })` (to avoid the browser to scroll to the top of the page upon sub route navigation).

+Note that you can [pass the `contextProps.routeParams` to any/all components](#pass-contextprops-to-anyall-components),
+so that you can navigate and render the right the (deeply) nested view.

 Alternatively,
 you can use a Route String Wildcard (e.g. `/product/:params*`) and then use a Routing Library (Vue Router, React Router, ...) for that page,